open-phytoliths/FAIR-assessment-data-paper-documentation/README.md

 This repository contains the datasets and documentation for the FAIR assessment conducted as part of the FAIR Phytoliths Project.

+This is the revised version after the integration of the reviewers´comments.
+The following files have been updated:
+- Observations made during the FAIR assessment according to the set of questions table
+- Specifications table (Detailed overview of the study design)
+- Figure 1:  FAIR Phytoliths project workflow
+- Table 1: Specifications table (overview of the study design)
+- Supplementary table 1: Condensed standardised data dictionary (a full version of this table can be found in Github

 For more details of this project, please see our [website](https://open-phytoliths.github.io/FAIR-phytoliths/).

 ## Citation for data paper: